DORA Enforcement Active — Regulatory Assessments Underway

 Executive Summary: High-level overview of test objectives, methodologies, and results.

-Methodology Overview: Detailed description of the methods used for testing, including penetration tests, red team simulations, and disaster recovery drills.
+Methodology Overview: Methods used including penetration tests, red team simulations, and disaster recovery drills.

 Step 3: Reviewing and Enhancing Resilience Measures